johncoleman83/bootcamp-system_engineering-devops/0x0E-load_balancer/README.md

 ## Description

-This Repo has some of my (David John Coleman II) projects for Bootcamp School.
+This Repo has some of my (David John Coleman II) projects for a software development program.
 The focus of these projects have been learning Bash and other sysadmin/ devops technologies.
 The tasks are to initialize and begin working with a Load
 Balancer: HAProxy